Kong/docs.konghq.com/src/gateway/plugin-development/pdk/kong.websocket.upstream.md

  the in-flight frame/message.

- This function is useful in contexts like the pre-function or post-function plugins where execution is sandboxed, and the caller no access to these variables in the plugin handler scope.
+ This function is useful in contexts like the pre-function or post-function plugins where execution is sandboxed, and the caller has no access to these variables in the plugin handler scope.